Myths That Harm Nature : How Science Corrects the Narrative

 i) Documenting increased extinction rates and previous extinction period helps in comparing the effects of human activities.

-ii) Conservation success stories, such as the recovery of the bald eagle or the giant panda, highlight how proactive measures can prevent extinction and restore ecosystems.
+ii) Conservation success stories show what’s possible.
+The recovery of the bald eagle and the giant panda are great examples.
+These cases highlight how proactive measures can prevent extinction.
+They also show how ecosystems can be restored.

 Comments